ScareTrow/grpc-authorization/readme.md

 The task can be done with varying degrees of depth.
 If you realize that you won't have time to do it better, you should specify all the important problems and assumptions in the README file.

-# Notes

-1. Since sync.Map does not provide a way to get the number of records, MemoryRepository.GetAll creates an empty slice and on each iteration it expands it if necessary (append). this has a negative impact on performance.
-We probably could count the number of records in a separate var, but why? :D

 ## Dependencies for development